 From the dizzy height of the main mast to the surprises below deck, step aboard and discover the best Cutty Sark has to offer.

-The beautiful ship in the heart of Greenwich is open all year round, and visitors are free to explore all areas of the ship.
+The historic ship in the heart of Greenwich is open all year round, and visitors are free to explore all areas of the ship.

 Not sure where to start?
 Check out the highlights below to make the most of your day out.
-When you're ready to book, click here.
+When you're ready, click here to book your tickets.

 Take the boat to Greenwich and arrive right outside Cutty Sark in true maritime style!
 It's less than 30 minutes from the Tower of London to Greenwich Pier using Uber Boats by Thames Clippers, with boats disembarking right outside the historic ship.